Privacy, permissions, and security for Outlook add-ins

 The security model provides the following rights and responsibilities to administrators:

-Can prevent end users from installing any Outlook add-in, including add-ins on the Office Store.
+Can prevent end users from installing any Outlook add-in, including add-ins from AppSource.

 Can disable or enable any Outlook add-in on the Exchange Admin Center.

-Applicable to only Outlook for Windows: Can override performance threshold settings by GPO registry settings.
+Applicable to only Outlook on Windows: Can override performance threshold settings by GPO registry settings.